nus-cs2103-AY2223S2/tp/README.md

 ![Ui](docs/images/Ui.png)

-# This is Contact nUS.<br>
+# This is coNtactUs.<br>

 ## Target User:
-#### NUS Computing Students who are more tech-savvy than the general population and are also fast typists.
+#### NUS Computing Students who need a powerful desktop application to keep track of their modules as they go about their hectic university life.

 ## Value Proposition:
-#### In order for NUS computing students to function effectively and productively in university
+#### In order for NUS computing students to function effectively and productively in university,
-It is important for them to keep track of:
+It is important for them to keep track of a variety of information related to their modules.

-- Lecturers and their contact details
-- Tutors/teaching assistants and their contact details
+- Lecture and tutorial timeslots
-- Locations of classes
-- Online links provided by lecturer and tutors where slides or other resources are uploaded (Eg. Canvas, Google Drive, Coursemology)
-- Deadlines for handing in assignments
-- Lecture and tutorial timings
+- Lecture and tutorial venues
+- Deadlines
+- Module official resources
-- Exam timings
+- Module notes
+- Contact details of Professors and Teaching assistants and more...

+NUS computing students may find it hard to keep track of all these information.
+They may feel overwhelmed by the constant influx of weekly lectures, tutorials, deadlines and assignments.
+They may also find it difficult to keep their module resources and notes well-organised.

+coNtactUS provides an excellent one-stop solution for NUS computing students to solve all of the above problems.
+By providing a centralised platform for NUS computing students to conveniently store and access information about their modules, coNtactUS helps them become the most productive and organised version of themselves.
+Even better, coNtactUS is optimised for use via typing instead of clicking, which allows them to store and retrieve information faster than ever before.

  ## Example usages:
   * `add n/CS2101 t/Tutorial e/Tuesday 10:00 12:00 a/COM1-0117 s/Prof Cyrus Lee r/UG DG Peer Review c/www.youtube.com`